cloudyPotato/kiwi-cloud/README.md

 1. Once connected to the cluster, deploy the application to the cluster using `kubectl apply   -f . `

-This will create a Python Flask application with 3 replicase and a service which will expose the application on port 8080.
+This will create a Python Flask application with 3 replicas and a service that will expose the application on port 8080.

 Also, the application is configured with liveness and readiness probes on `/healthcheck` endpoint.